occidental-lang/grammatica/docs/en/08-Pronómines.md

 Sex/gender can be indicated in exceptional cases with the personal pronoun.

-_il-ti, il-ci, ella-ti, illos-ci, ellas-ta._
+_il-ta, il-ci, ella-ta, illos-ci, ellas-ta._
-(him there, him here, her there, her here, those girls over there.)
+(him there, him here, her there, her here, those girls there.)

 ## § 46